-Under head coach Gail Goestenkors at Texas, Malone had a big role in garnering top-25 national recruiting classes the last three years, including four McDonald's All-Americans.
-The Longhorns advanced to the NCAA Tournament in all five seasons Malone was an assistant and produced eight All-Big 12 and 11 Academic All-Big 12 honorees.
-She helped garner WNBA draft pick Brittainey Raven and helped recruit current Texas Longhorn, Chassidy Fussell, who is on the 2012 Wade Trophy List.
+Prior to joining the staff at Illinois, Malone played a big role in signing multiple top-25 classes under head coach Gail Goestenkors at Texas, including four McDonald's All-Americans.
+The Longhorns advanced to the NCAA tournament in all five seasons Malone was an assistant, and produced eight All-Big 12 and 11 Academic All-Big 12 honorees.
+She helped recruit WNBA draft pick Brittainey Raven and signed current Texas Longhorn, Chassidy Fussell, who was on the 2012 Wade Trophy Watch List.

-Prior to her years in Austin, Malone was an assistant coach/recruiting coordiator for Connie Yori at the University of Nebraska from 2003-07, helping build that program to a national level.
-She helped bring in a top-25 recruiting class in 2007 as well as 2010 first team All-American and first round WNBA draft pick Kelsey Griffin.
-The Huskers advanced to the post season all four years.
+Before her time in Austin, Malone was an assistant coach/recruiting coordinator for Connie Yori at the University of Nebraska from 2003-07, helping build that program to a national level.
+She spearheaded the signing of a top-25 recruiting class in 2007 and helped develop 2010 first team All-American and first-round WNBA draft pick Kelsey Griffin.
+The Huskers advanced to the postseason all four years she was on staff.

 Malone also served as an assistant at Wagner College (2000-01) and Bradley University (2001-03).

-Malone is a 1999 graduate of Indiana University, earning a Bachelor of Science Degree in accounting and marketing.
-She was a four-year letterwinner for the Hoosiers.
-Malone also holds a master's degree in Educational Administration from the University of Nebraska.
+A four-year letterwinner at Indiana University, Malone graduated in 1999 with a bachelor's degree in accounting and marketing.
+She also holds a master's degree in educational administration from the University of Nebraska.